 How does it work?

-Kiwi shoppers (18 and over) can buy online and split their purchases into four interest-free equal payments through both the Klarna app, as well as directly via integrated partner retailers.
+Kiwi shoppers (18 and over) can buy online and split their purchases into four interest-free equal payments, paid every two weeks, through both the Klarna app, as well as directly via integrated partner retailers.

 In the app, NZ consumers will be able to ‘Pay in 4’ at any online store, regardless of whether they are a Klarna retailer or not, thanks to the ‘Shop Anywhere’ function.